StanJulia/CmdStan.jl/README.md

 3. Enabled specifying ```data``` and ```init``` using an existing file.
 4. Support for Stan's include facility (thanks to Chris Fisher).

-CmdStan.jl has been tested on cmdstan v2.20.0.
+CmdStan.jl tested on cmdstan v2.20.0.

 Release 5.1.0 contains: